adilsonchacon/sargo/README.md

 * *name* is the full name of the arg.
 * *shortCut* is the simplest abbreviation for the arg name.
-* *defaultValue* is the value that the arg will assume if it is not explicitly in command line.
+* *defaultValue* is the value that the arg will assume if the arg is not in command line.
 * *description* full explanation of the arg.

 ```go